 How often should I lubricate my garage door?

-It is recommended to lubricate your garage door every six months to maintain its smooth operation.
+Lubricating your garage door every six months is recommended to maintain its smooth operation.
 However, if you use your garage door more frequently, you may need to lubricate it more often.

 What are the signs that my garage door needs lubrication?